HSHS St. Mary's offers safety tips regarding food handling, preparation and storage during summer months.

-According to medical experts at HSHS St. John's, bacteria grow faster in warmer months because hot and humid conditions cause it to multiply.
+According to medical experts at HSHS St. Mary's, bacteria grow faster in warmer months because hot and humid conditions cause it to multiply.
 Bacteria can potentially double in as little as 20 minutes.
 The key to a healthy and happy summer gathering is keeping food temperature and time in mind.
 And when in doubt, throw it out.

 - Do not use the same utensils, cutting board and dishes for raw food and cooked food.

 - Thaw and marinate food in the refrigerator – not on the counter.

 - Discard marinades and sauces that have touched raw meat.

 - Wash fruits and vegetables before peeling or cutting to prevent germs on the food’s peeling from spreading to the inside.

 - Use a meat thermometer to ensure foods are cooked thoroughly.

 - 145° F for fish, steaks and roasts

 - 160° F for ground beef, pork and lamb